 Other expenses are budget checked and an expenditure cannot be incurred in excess of approved budget allocations.
 School Block budgets that are not spent in the current year are carried forward to the next fiscal year.
 The Information Technology and Maintenance & Operations budgets will experience considerable pressure this year.
 IT has lost the advantage of leasing classroom computers due to changes in Ministry reporting which greatly reduces their purchasing power.
 Maintenance and Operations is experiencing pressure from increased facility leasing costs and increased repair demands on a shrinking budget base.

-4. Toronto Catholic District School Board's financial results are currently trending higher than the 2015-16 Revised Budget Estimates.
-Preliminary analysis indicates the net deficit could be around \$3M; however, there are many variables at play that could cause this number to change so it should be noted that this is a very early estimate.
-Other variables outside of the Board's control include fluctuations in the actual enrolment count reports due in March, which can also pose a significant impact on planned revenues.
+Toronto Catholic District School Board's financial results are currently trending higher than the 2015-16 Revised Budget Estimates.
+Preliminary analysis indicates the net deficit could be around \$2.8M; consisting of \$6.1M unfavourable in Expenditures and \$2.8M favourable in Revenues.
+There are many variables still at play that could cause this number to change.
+Other variables outside of the Board's control include fluctuations in the actual enrolment count reports being finalized for March, which can also pose a significant impact on planned revenues.
+The March enrolment figures for Elementary students are final and an increase in enrolment has been factored into the projected deficit.
+Secondary numbers are not available until the next scheduled report for May and have the potential to either increase or decrease the projected deficit.